rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ## Acronyms, Terms and Abbreviations

 - `HDMI`   - High-Definition Multimedia Interface
 - `CEC`    - Consumer Electronics Control
 - `HAL`    - Hardware Abstraction Layer
 - `API`    - Application Programming Interface
+- `Caller` - Any application which is interacting with the `HAL` via the `APIs`

 ## Description